Kinuseka/DBD-Region-Changer/README.md

 ![Image of the DBD region changer](./images/app_image.png)

+**Notice:**

+The game needs to be restarted everytime you switch a server

 ## Antivirus Mitigation
 Some antivirus has advanced security measure to defend against malicious modification on important files.
 The hosts file is located on `C:\Windows\System32\drivers\etc\hosts` which is a protected directory and so therefore is protected.